Skip to main content

 Each school district must also have a designated liaison tasked with overseeing the coordination and application of these supports.
 This is done through collaboration with caseworkers and other human services representatives, training staff within their district on the unique needs of students in Foster Care, and engaging with community organizations and agencies to ensure that students and families are receiving adequate services under ESSA/ESEA.

-To update your district's Foster Care Point of Contact or Foster Care Transportation Administrative Contact, please revise the Contacts Section of your district's 2023-2024 CIP Budget Narrative Application.
-CIP Budget Narrative can be accessed via the Central Login Application on the ODE District Website.
-For CIP Budget Narrative permissions please connect with your District Security Administrator (DSA).
+It is important to maintain current information as staff changes occur.
+Please revise the Contacts Section of your district's current school year Continuous Improvement Plan (CIP) Budget Narrative (BN) Application.
+The CIP BN can be accessed via the Central Login Application on the ODE District Website.
+For CIP Budget Narrative permissions and updates please connect with your District Security Administrator (DSA).
+ODE is unable to make these updates.

 Office Hours

-Foster Care Point of Contacts are welcome to join us on the second Tuesday of every month.
-You can email our Foster Care inbox to receive the participation information.
-Two weeks after each Office Hours, we send a Newsletter that includes the slide deck and Frequently Asked Questions (FAQ).
-You can find historical Newsletters in the archive on our Key Messages page
+State Foster Care Point of Contacts are welcome to join us on the second Tuesday of every month from 1:00-2:00 pm PT for Office Hours.
+You can email the Foster Care team to receive the participation information.
+A summary of each Office Hours is sent to state points of contact, generally two weeks after each meeting.
+This newsletter includes the slide deck and a summary of questions asked during the meeting.
+Past newsletters can be found in the archive on ODE's Key Messages webpage

 Oregon Specific Resources